colinmurphy/magento-exam-notes/1. Basics/4. Additional Notes/Answers.md

 2. Theme
 3. Inline/Database

-Meaning that Database is most highest priority.
+Meaning that Database is the highest priority.

 ## How does developer mode affect translations